EnterpriseDB/tpa/docs/TPAexec-Detailed_Install.md

     [tpa]$ export ANSIBLE_HOME=/path/to/ansibledir
 ```

+Ansible creates retry files which can be used to retry commands when a playbook fails and retry_files_enabled is True (the default).
+This is configured in TPA_HOME/ansible.cfg and is set by default to `retry_files_save_path = ~/.ansible-retry`

 Now you should be able to run ./ansible/ansible from your local copy of the TPA repository.
 The following simple tests should succeed if Ansible has been installed correctly: